 |Nikon D50« »||optical||n||2.0||130||fixed||n||1/4000s||2.5||Y||n||Nikon D50|

 One feature that is present on the 1D Mark IV, but is missing on the D70 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-Concerning the storage of imaging data, both the 1D Mark IV and the D70 write their files to Compact Flash cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the D70 uses Compact Flash cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D70 only has one slot.

 Connectivity comparison: Canon 1D Mark IV vs Nikon D70